How to Design a Locker Room (Step-by-Step Guide)

 Locker rooms are shaped as much by storage needs as by floor area.
 Different users bring different items, and the design needs to reflect that.
 In one environment, the room may only need to store coats, bags and shoes.
 In another, it may need to handle uniforms, PPE, wet clothing, towels, toiletries or sports kit.

 Do not assume a standard locker size will suit every project.
-Start by thinking about what users actually carry, what needs to hang, what may be damp or dirty and what may need to stay separate from other items.
+Start by thinking about what users actually carry, what needs to hang and what may need to stay separate from other items.
 Storage planning becomes much stronger when it is based on real use rather than default assumptions.

 Step 3: Measure the space properly